Fire Hazards in Connecticut Buildings?

 What We Do for Fire Victims

 This is why victims need to have an experienced fire litigator on their side who can advocate on their behalf.
 At Naizby Law, we have decades of experience representing individuals against insurance companies, and we’ll do our best to secure fair compensation for them, even if we have to go all the way to trial to do so.

 We will start by consulting with fire damage experts to help ascertain the cause of the fire and look at whether there was anything that might have caused it to spread faster than it would have otherwise.
 We investigate the possibility for third-party claims, for example, against manufacturers or contractors.
 We devise strategies for challenging opposing experts in order to strengthen your case and put pressure on the negligent party to come to an adequate settlement quickly.

 John Naizby, our lead attorney, understands how difficult it can be for victims to put their lives together after a fire and he makes it his priority to secure their future.
 If you or a loved one has been burned in a fire that was possibly due to someone else’s negligence, you deserve to have your case fully investigated.
-Contact one of our friendly and knowledgeable representatives today at (203) 245-8500 to schedule a free consultation.
+Contact a friendly and knowledgeable Connecticut burn injury lawyer today at (203) 245-8500 to schedule a free consultation.